top of page

 No two situations in which someone inherits a house are alike, so what ultimately happens to the house may differ from one property to the next.
 Here are some actions you should certainly take right away, no matter what you plan to do with the property.

 • Call your lawyer or family estate planner.
 It’s crucial to speak to trusted professionals to get a clear idea of what inheriting the property really means in your case, and to know if the asset will go through probate.
-Once you have been given clear title to the property, talk with tax professionals and, of course, a trusted real estate agent or Realtor®.
+Once you have been given clear title to the property, talk with tax professionals and, of course, a trusted top real estate agent or Realtor®.

 • Secure the property.
 Make sure the house is protected, as properties that look vacant can be more at risk for break-ins.
 Lock up everything, close the windows, and do what you can to make sure no one else has access.
 Especially if you live far away, make sure the home is thoroughly secured so you don’t return to find damage.